tnadev18/JetBot/README.md

 ✅ Live Streaming – View object detection and SLAM mapping on the web.

-## Introduction

-**AdaptX** is a modular autonomous system designed for seamless integration with various robotic platforms.
-Currently, it is being developed using a **4-wheel RC car** as a test platform to enable **autonomous navigation, real-time mapping, and object detection**.

-Built on the **Jetson Nano** and powered by **X2 RPLiDAR, Raspberry Pi V2 Camera, and Arduino**, AdaptX leverages cutting-edge **AI and SLAM** technologies to achieve real-time perception and intelligent decision-making.
-The system provides a **web-based interface** using Flask, allowing users to remotely start and manage core processes such as **LiDAR-based mapping** and **camera-based object detection**.
-The live feed of both **object detection** and **Hector SLAM mapping** is accessible through the web interface, making AdaptX a versatile solution for robotics and automation applications.

-This project serves as an **adaptable plug-and-play module** that can be integrated with different robotic platforms in the future, beyond the initial RC car testbed.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)